 Breadth, Momentum, and Asset Allocation Around Retirement

-That’s right, a cap-weighted ETF (such as VTI or VOO) uses the momentum factor.
-Since it is cap-weighted, the better a stock does, the more of it you own.
+Cap-weighted ETFs (such as VTI or VOO) use a momentum factor.
+Since they are cap-weighted, the better a stock does, the more you own.
 The worse it does, the less you own.
 This is the “self-cleaning function” that The Simple Path to Wealth describes.
-Momentum means cap-weighted.
+Momentum is an important return source from cap-weighted ETFs.

 What is Breadth?

-Breadth tries to quantify total market risk by deciding how important it is whether most stocks are going up or down.
-The bull market has legs as more stock prices participate in a rally.
-Whereas once most stock prices start turning down, you might wonder how much longer the rally’s teeth will get.
+Breadth quantifies total market risk by determining whether most stocks are going up or down.
+The bull market has legs as more than less stocks are increasing.
+Once most stocks start turning down, even if the market is at all-time highs, you wonder how much longer teeth will get in the rally.

 I am a lazy momentum investor in disguise (because I have a factor-based yet largely Cap-Weighted portfolio).
 Momentum uses breadth as an excuse to bail on buy-and-hold.

-I’m not traditionally a market timer, but I am looking for a good time to adjust my asset allocation because retirement.
+I’m not a market-timer, but I am looking for a good time to adjust my asset allocation before retirement.
 At some point, we must move from an accumulation portfolio to a de-accumulation one.

 Our parent’s generation had high bond yields and falling prices, and we had TINA.
 TINA, there is no alternative that requires a more aggressive asset allocation.